All the upcoming Broadway shows in New York

 The anchors of the city's theatre scene are the tried-and-true, long-running Broadway shows in New York, but the most exciting part of every new season is learning about all the new Broadway shows opening each season.
 There are always plenty of upcoming Broadway shows to look forward to, especially in the fall and spring.
 New York theatres are booked months in advance with new plays and musicals each year, making it easy for you to get Broadway theatre tickets in advance.

-We've rounded up all the upcoming Broadway shows in 2022 and 2023, plus shows that have announced plans to open in 2023 or sooner but have yet to set performance dates.
+We've rounded up all the upcoming Broadway shows in 2024, plus shows that have announced plans to open in the near future but have yet to set performance dates.
 Make sure you bookmark this page for the latest information on Broadway shows opening soon.
-Learn about fall 2022 Broadway shows, spring 2023 Broadway shows, and more upcoming Broadway shows below.
+Learn about spring 2024 Broadway shows and more upcoming Broadway shows below.

 Get tickets to a Broadway show on New York Theatre Guide.